-The tarot cards are divided into two segments, called arcanas.
-The 56 minor arcana cards are meant to complement the major arcana, or trump cards.
-The minor arcana is divided into four suits (similar to playing cards).
-These suits are wands, pentacles, swords, and cups.
+The Tarot cards are divided into two segments, called arcanas.
+There are 78 cards in each Tarot deck, 56 minor arcana cards are meant to complement the 22 major arcana.
+The minor arcana is divided into four suits.